auth0/docs/articles/api-auth/token-introspection/index.md

 ### Provide the Public Key to Auth0

-Because token introspection requires Auth0 to validate the signature of your access token, you'll need to create a key pair for your API and update your API's Auth0 record with the public key.
+Token introspection uses the [JWT-bearer profile for authentication](https://tools.ietf.org/html/rfc7523).
+Because Auth0 needs to validate the signature of this JWT, you need to update your API's Auth0 record with the public key.

 There are three ways by which Auth0 can obtain the public key: